 In the South of the Island near the resort of Playa Blanca lie the most beautiful beaches of all - Papagayo.
 These fantastic golden sand beaches are a must for beach lovers and although nudist bathing is common it is by no means compulsory.
-Also in Playa Blanca are the two man-made beaches of Playa Dorada (with beach-bars, pedalos, banana boats etc) and Playa Flamingo (currently awaiting the reconstruction of its breakwaters which were damaged in 2005's tropical storm Delta).
+Also in Playa Blanca are the two man-made beaches of Playa Dorada (with beach-bars, pedalos, banana boats etc) and Playa Flamingo.
 The small but attractive beach in the centre of Playa Blanca town is also popular - especially during July and August.

 Famara and La Santa

 For those who love surfing and Body Boarding the beaches of Famara and La Santa, in the West, both present fabulous opportunities.
 Famara is world famous for its surf but its strong currents make it unsuitable for bathing.

 La Santa Sports Complex, as well as being the training ground for international sports stars, is also surrounded by a beach and Wind Surfing lake.